 The Somerset Police Department operates from a central police/fire building at 465 County Street.
 The present police/fire structure was built in 1965 and received renovations and a 9,000 square foot addition in 2004.

-Currently there are 28 full-time sworn members on the Department.
-They are supported by full and part-time public safety dispatchers, a records clerk and building maintenance person.
+Currently there are 30 full-time sworn members on the Department.
+They are supported by full and part-time public safety dispatchers, a part-time records clerk and a building maintenance person.
 Assisting the officers and dispatchers are several reserve police officers.

 The Department is commanded by the Chief of Police and Captains, who are second in command.
 The Chief of Police reports to a Town Administrator concerning personnel and budget matters, and for policy matters, to a three person Board of Selectmen who are also Police Commissioners.

 The Patrol, or Uniform Division, consists of supervisors, patrol officers and reserves.
-Each shift is comprised of a lieutenant, whom assumes the role of watch commander, and a sergeant who
+Each shift is comprised of a lieutenant, who assumes the role of watch commander, and a sergeant who

 The Department has a Drug Abuse Resistance Education (DARE) officer and School Resources Officer (SRO).
 DARE is primarily taught at the Middle School, but there is some instruction at the elementary school level.
 The SRO is primarily assigned to the High School but also visits all the Town’s schools to check on security and speak with the children about staying safe.